How to Clean Your Car Yourself

 3. Take out the floor mats

-If you want a germ-free family car, taking out the floor mats for a thorough scrub is essential.
+If you want a germ-free car, taking out the floor mats for a thorough scrub is essential.
 After all, think about all the bacteria that has rubbed off your shoes!
 Whether you hoover the mats or give them a jet wash all depends on whether the car mats you have are rubber or carpet.

 4. Brush the interior fabrics

-Although it’s tempting to get straight to it with vacuuming your family car, a good tip is to first use a stiff brush to agitate the fabric and release debris.
+Although it’s tempting to get straight to it with vacuuming your car, a good tip is to first use a stiff brush to agitate the fabric and release debris.
 This saves you time aimlessly hoovering, only to find that crushed crumbs won’t budge.

 5. Make use of household items

 If you can’t get out to buy specialist car cleaning equipment, some household items can be great substitutes.
 One of our favourites is the trusty washing up brush which can be used instead of a detailing brush.
 Toiletry items like cotton buds or old toothbrushes are excellent for getting into hard to reach areas of your car interior, such as fans, cupholders and more.
 Finally, rubbing alcohol can be an effective stain remover, and toothpaste is reported to be great for cleaning your car headlights.
-So, not having the right equipment is definitely not an excuse to put off cleaning the family car!
+So, not having the right equipment is definitely not an excuse to put off cleaning the car!

 6. Clean and then disinfect